skupperproject/skupper-example-hello-world/subrepos/skewer/test-example/README.md

 password.

-**Note:** The `<console-url>` and `<password>` fields in the following commands are placeholders.
+**Note:** The `<console-url>` and `<password>` fields in the following output are placeholders.
 The actual values are specific to your environment.

 _**Console for west:**_